-The board of directors has adopted a policy that non-employee directors are encouraged to own a minimum number of shares of our common stock equal to three times the number of shares included in the most recent annual grant of shares to non-employee directors.
-The minimum number is currently 6,000 shares.
+In 2004, the board of directors adopted a policy that non-employee directors were to be encouraged to own a minimum number of shares of our common stock equal to three times the number of shares included in the most recent annual grant of shares to non-employee directors.
+In 2007, the minimum number was 6,000 shares.
 The minimum number of shares for the chairman of the board is the same as the number of shares for the other non-employee directors irrespective of the larger stock award made to the chairman of the board.
 Non-employee directors may accumulate the number of shares necessary to meet the minimum stock ownership level during the first three years after becoming a director.
 All non-employee directors own the minimum number of shares.